MTPConnect Team

 In a prior role at University of Sydney, he was Commercialisation Officer for the Science, Medicine and Health, and Engineering faculties.
 He has also held a number of commercial roles, including Commercial Manager at Vectus Biosystems Ltd and Accugen Pty Ltd (ASX: VBS), a drug discovery company developing novel anti-hypertensive and anti-fibrotic drugs, and at ESL Biosciences and Phenomenex Australia.
 He has also worked at UNSW’s Grants Management Office.
 Duncan holds a Doctor of Philosophy from the University of Western Sydney, a Bachelor of Advanced Science with Honours (Biochemistry and Molecular Biology) from UNSW and a Graduate Diploma in Business Administration from the Australian Institute of Business.

-Dr Erin McAllum - Acting Director, Targeted Translation Research Accelerator (TTRA) initiative
+Dr Erin McAllum - Associate Director, Targeted Translation Research Accelerator (TTRA) Program

 Dr Erin McAllum is our Project Manager of the Targeted Translation Research Accelerator (TTRA) initiative.